 Debbie sent us a Winter Wonderland craft box to review*.
-You can find them on her Etsy shop here.
+You can find them on her website, here.
 The boys are delighted and absolutely love it.
 I confess I am very taken too.
 The notion of them using the materials to create their own impressions is something that I am passionate about.
 No child is a carbon copy of the next and thus their ideas are not either.
 Squidgydoodle accommodates for this in every craft box that Debbie lovingly puts together.

 The box has a variety of suggested craft activities.
 My boys chose to start by making the snow from the Winter Wonderland box, closely followed by the Snow Shake Collage and Tissue Paper Trees.
 As you can see, they had great fun in the process!

 These boxes are such a lovely idea, and I was interested to learn more about Debbie, and her thoughts behind her business.
 So, over to Debbie…

 Hi Debbie, can you tell me a little more about yourself?

 My name is Debbie Denyer, I live in Beaconsfield, Buckinghamshire with my partner Lee, my two daughters (6 and 3 years old) and our chocolate Labrador.

 My background is pretty varied!
 After Art College I studied Product Design at University.
 When I finished my degree, probably much to my parents despair, I volunteered in Nepal, teaching English as a Foreign Language.
 I ran some art classes at the school I worked in and painted murals in orphanages whilst I was there.
 Feeling inspired by my time in Nepal I gained my teaching qualification and taught in England, then Greece.
 I returned to England again, but as a result of some temping work, moved into Business Improvement, which became my career.